buaazp/uq/README.md

 If you need a more fast uq, you can use memory to store the messages.
 But if uq shutdown, the messages will lose.

+Other storage like rocksdb, leveldb will be supported in the future.

-### Unit Tests
+### Unit Test

-Uq’s funtions have been tested.
-You can test it by yourself after install goconvey:
+Uq’s main funtions in package amdin/entry/queue/store/utils have been tested.
+You can test it by yourself after installing goconvey:

 ```
 go get github.com/smartystreets/goconvey